DrozmotiX/ioBroker.wlanthermo-nano/README.md

 Currenlty 1 device is supported, if you want to monitor a secode device please user en second instance.
 (in future release mutliple devices by 1 adapter will be supported).

+# Do not install from github for now, only by ioBroker admin ! (change in progress in repository)

 ## To-Do

 * [ ] Optimize pitmaster settings, make states only writable in related modus otherwise read only